camunda/camunda-docs/docs/components/modeler/web-modeler/create-a-process-application.md

 ### Main process

-After the process application is created, an empty BPMN diagram is created, named the same as the process application and labeled as the main process.
+After you have created a process application, a new BPMN diagram is created and labeled as the main process.

+- The main process diagram is named using the process application name.
+You can rename the main process diagram any time.
 - A process application must always have a main process.
 The main process diagram cannot be deleted or moved out of the process application.
-- You can rename the main process diagram any time.
 - You can assign another BPMN diagram as the main process using the **Reassign main process** option in the action menu.
   <p>
   <img src={ReassignMainProcessImg} alt="Reassign the main process" />